 Are you a registered nurse and want to complete your four-year degree?
 At Henderson State University’s Department of Nursing, registered nurses can earn their Bachelor of Science in Nursing degrees in one year.
 You can enter class in the spring or fall semester.

-If you hold a current RN license and have a cumulative grade point average of 2.0, Henderson State has the perfect program for you.
-Our RN to BSN completion track will let you continue your current nursing job while you prepare to earn more and climb higher on the career ladder.
+If you hold a current RN license and have a cumulative grade point average of 2.0, Henderson State is the best program for you.
+Our RN to BSN completion track will let you continue your current nursing job while you prepare to climb the career ladder and increase your earning potential.
 Courses are all online allowing you to set your own schedule!

-You don’t have to sacrifice family or career to achieve your BSN.
-Henderson State focuses on students, and our program will allow you the freedom to pursue your dreams.
+You do not have to sacrifice family or career to achieve your BSN.
+Henderson State focuses on students, and our program will allow you the freedom to pursue your dreams with the help of a caring faculty.

-- Hold a current, unencumbered Arkansas or Multistate Registered Nurse License
+- Hold a current, unencumbered Registered Nurse License

 - GPA of 2.0 or above